firefly-iii/docs/new-docs/api/api.md

 # Firefly III API

 Firefly III features a JSON API.
-This API is still in **beta**, and may work in unexpected or undocumented ways.

 Please visit the [dedicated Swagger documentation](https://api-docs.firefly-iii.org/) where you can read and try the API.